February is Black Futures Month

 #Dothework

 Expecting folks experiencing anti-Black racism to always be on call to educate is unfair and disrespectful.
-Academic and entrepreneur, Rachel Cargle, has a short list of expectations for people who benefit from white priviledge:
+Academic and entrepreneur, Rachel Cargle, has a short list of expectations for people who benefit from white privilege:

 This is just a start.
 They will be lots more discussion, resources, learning, celebration of Black heritage and culture on the DWS blog!
+Check out our Black Futures Reading List and Black Futures Podcast list.